 Families Dealing with Dementia: Overview of the dementias, communication strategies and perspective through an Award Winning Film and Personal Journeys.

 Dementia: The Middle of the Road: Overview of the path of Alzheimer’s Disease, skills to preserve the dignity of the person cared for, and managing caregiver stress, guilt and anxiety.

-Caring for the Aging Family Member: Sensory changes with age, communication strategies, overview of dementia, placement options, community resources, the emotional stressors of care giving, and avenues for self-care.
+Caring for the Aging Family Member: Sensory changes with age, communication strategies, overview of dementia care, placement options, community resources, the emotional stressors of caregiving, and avenues for self-care.